 - Total Time: 55 minutes

-- Preheat oven to 425 degrees Fahrenheit and line baking sheet with parchment paper or aluminum foil and place baking rack on top.
+- Preheat oven to 425°F and line the baking sheet with parchment paper or aluminum foil and place baking rack on top.

 - Using paper towels, pat each piece of chicken dry.
 Set aside.